 -

-To secure matched funded community grants to improve the park facilities
+To secure community funding grants to develop and improve park facilities for the benefit of local people

 -